La Boda (song)

-"La Boda" is a song by Bachata group Aventura.
+"La Boda" (The Wedding) is a song by Bachata group Aventura.
 It's their first single from their fourth studio album God's Project.

 Music video

 The Music video for "La Boda" starts out with Romeo and Lenny watching the news when it shows that Anthony's ex-girlfriend is getting married.
 They leave and invade the wedding and it shows flashbacks of Anthony and his ex's relationship.